rpetrich/patrolaroid/docs/recommended-iam-policy.md

 # Recommended AWS IAM policy

-For individuals more comfortable applying [custom IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in AWS, we recommend using the below IAM policy instead of `AmazonEC2FullAccess` when creating the AWS role for Patrolaroid.
+For individuals comfortable applying [custom IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in AWS, we recommend using the below IAM policy instead of `AmazonEC2FullAccess` when creating the AWS role for Patrolaroid.

 ```
 {